four drunksA Virtual Stroll Around the Walls of Chester

 The Standard.

 The Fox & Barrel- junction of Grosvenor Street.
-Now a restaurant called Ego, formerly What's Cooking.
+Now a Brazilian restaurant.
+Previous eateries here were Ego and What's Cooking.
+The licencee in 1840 was James Callowhill.

 Reader Patrick Deedy recently wrote to us: "I live at no. 22, Cuppin Street, an 18th c town house on 3 floors.
 It is one of a pair with no. 20, and the inner wall between us shows traces of a wide archway, suggesting the houses were knocked together at some time.
 This would have made one large building.
 You mention that Cuppin Street contained several old pubs at one time.
 Is it possible that nos 20-22 formed one of those pubs- and when?"